till2/Backpropagation-from-Scratch/README.md

 ### Result:
 We can see that the backpropagation is working and the correct gradients are calculated.
-The network is learning and decreasing it's loss:
+The network is learning and decreasing its loss:

 <img src="https://github.com/till2/Backpropagation-from-Scratch/blob/main/assets/LearningRates.png?raw=true" width="600" height="400"/>